-- (1) Reappoint Eric C. Olsen to our Supervisory Board to serve for a term of four years ending on the date of our annual general meeting of shareholders in 2019; - (2) Reappoint Katryn S. Blake to our Management Board to serve for a term of four years ending on the date of our annual general meeting of shareholders in 2019; - (3) Reappoint Donald R. Nelson to our Management Board to serve for a term of four years ending on the date of our annual general meeting of shareholders in 2019; - (4) Following a discussion on the application of the remuneration policy over the fiscal year ended June 30, 2015, hold a non-binding, advisory "say on pay" vote regarding the compensation of our named executive officers, as described in the Compensation Discussion and Analysis, executive compensation tables, and accompanying narrative disclosures in this proxy statement; - (5) Adopt our statutory annual accounts, as prepared in accordance with Dutch law, for the fiscal year ended June 30, 2015; - (6) Discharge the members of our Management Board from liability with respect to the exercise of their duties during the fiscal year ended June 30, 2015; - (7) Discharge the members of our Supervisory Board from liability with respect to the exercise of their duties during the fiscal year ended June 30, 2015; - (8) Authorize our Management Board, acting with the approval of our Supervisory Board, to repurchase up to 6,500,000 of our issued and outstanding ordinary shares (which represents approximately 20% of our 33.2 million shares outstanding as of June 30, 2015) until May 17, 2017 on the open market (including block trades that satisfy the safe harbor provisions of Rule 10b-18 pursuant to the United States Securities Exchange Act of 1934, or the Exchange Act), through privately negotiated transactions, or in one or more self-tender offers at prices per share between an amount equal to €0.01 and an amount equal to 120% of the market price of our ordinary shares on the Nasdaq Global Select Market, or Nasdaq, or any other securities exchange where our shares are then traded (the market price being deemed to be the average of the closing price on each of the consecutive days of trading during a period no shorter than one trading day and no longer than 10 trading days immediately preceding the date of repurchase, as reasonably determined by the Management Board); - (9) Authorize our Management Board, acting with the approval of our Supervisory Board, until May 17, 2017 to issue ordinary shares or grant rights to subscribe for ordinary shares up to a maximum of (i) 10% of our outstanding share capital at the time of issue for general corporate purposes including but not limited to equity compensation, acquisitions, and financings, and (ii) an additional 10% of our outstanding share capital at the time of issue in connection with our acquisition of all or a majority of the equity or assets of another entity;
+- (1) Reappoint Eric C. Olsen to our Supervisory Board to serve for a term of four years ending on the date of our annual general meeting of shareholders in 2019: - (2) Reappoint Katryn S. Blake to our Management Board to serve for a term of four years ending on the date of our annual general meeting of shareholders in 2019; - (3) Reappoint Donald R. Nelson to our Management Board to serve for a term of four years ending on the date of our annual general meeting of shareholders in 2019; - (4) Reappoint Ernst J. Teunissen to our Management Board to serve for a term of three years ending on the date of our annual general meeting of shareholders in 2018; - (5) Following a discussion on the application of the remuneration policy over the fiscal year ended June 30, 2015, hold a non-binding, advisory "say on pay" vote regarding the compensation of our named executive officers, as described in the Compensation Discussion and Analysis, executive compensation tables, and accompanying narrative disclosures in this proxy statement: - (6) Adopt our statutory annual accounts, as prepared in accordance with Dutch law, for the fiscal year ended June 30, 2015; - (7) Discharge the members of our Management Board from liability with respect to the exercise of their duties during the fiscal year ended June 30, 2015; - (8) Discharge the members of our Supervisory Board from liability with respect to the exercise of their duties during the fiscal year ended June 30, 2015; - (9) Authorize our Management Board, acting with the approval of our Supervisory Board, to repurchase up to 6,500,000 of our issued and outstanding ordinary shares (which represents approximately 20% of our 33.2 million shares outstanding as of June 30, 2015) until May 17, 2017 on the open market (including block trades that satisfy the safe harbor provisions of Rule 10b-18 pursuant to the United States Securities Exchange Act of 1934, or the Exchange Act), through privately negotiated transactions, or in one or more self-tender offers at prices per share between an amount equal to €0.01 and an amount equal to 120% of the market price of our ordinary shares on the Nasdaq Global Select Market, or Nasdaq, or any other securities exchange where our shares are then traded (the market price being deemed to be the average of the closing price on each of the consecutive days of trading during a period no shorter than one trading day and no longer than 10 trading days immediately preceding the date of repurchase, as reasonably determined by the Management Board); - (10) Authorize our Management Board, acting with the approval of our Supervisory Board, until May 17, 2017 to issue ordinary shares or grant rights to subscribe for ordinary shares up to a maximum of (i) 10% of our outstanding share capital at the time of issue for general corporate purposes including but not limited to equity compensation, acquisitions, and financings, and (ii) an additional 10% of our outstanding share capital at the time of issue in connection with our acquisition of all or a majority of the equity or assets of another entity;